christophweegen/pied-piper/README.md

 # => NoMethodError: private method `puts' called for main:Object
 ```

-So if you want to provide functionality that's available everywhere like `puts` but cannot be called on an object, the usual approach is to define a private instance method on Kernel.
+So if you want to provide functionality that's available everywhere like `puts`, but cannot be called on an object, the usual approach is to define a private instance method on Kernel.

 That's what has been done with the `piper` and `p_end` methods and can be seen in the source [here](https://github.com/christophweegen/pied-piper/blob/master/lib/pied_piper/kernel.rb) :-)

+Just a bit of background information, in case you're curious how this gem was implemented.

+But back to usage...

 ### Array Pipes